History of the S.C.O.P.E. Foundation

 Father Lally has frequently led pilgrimages to El Salvador and Santa Luisa School.
 In the past, those pilgrimages have included seminarians from Pontifical North American College in Rome, where he was assigned as a spiritual director from 2003-10.
 He presently is Delegate for Senior Jesuits of the East Coast Province after seven years as Rector of the Jesuit Community at St. Joseph’s University in Philadelphia.
 Fr.
 Lally most recently visited El Salvador with a delegation from Saint Joseph’s University for the 30th Anniversary of the UCA Martyrs in 2019.

 All the members of the SCOPE Board of Directors are volunteers.
 There are no paid staff or executives.
 Many of the board members have traveled throughout Latin America, Central America and the Developing World, including El Salvador.
 The operating costs of this charity are kept to a minimum such as the annual costs of a website and filing fees with the IRS, the respective state governments including Virginia and others, and with the non-profit sector associations and watchdog organizations like GuideStar.org.
 The SCOPE website continues to be updated, enabling our generous donors to choose to give on a one-time and recurring basis.
 Our board of directors believe this offers a safe, convenient, flexible and regular means of giving to the poor.
-The Board of Directors meets each summer at St. Joseph’s University.
-The goal of this meeting, aside from the regular governance of the corporation, is planning tangible fundraising initiatives to grow a foundation endowment.
+The Board of Directors meets frequently over the course of each year.
+The goal of these meetings, aside from the regular governance of the corporation, is planning tangible fundraising initiatives to grow a foundation endowment.
 The hope is for awareness of SCOPE Foundation and Santa Luisa to grow across the United States, leading to individual and parish support.